outiselle/TooACoin/README.md

-# TooACoin
- Cli toss a coin with percentage modificator
+Toss a Coin and choose a percentage modificator